-IMPORTANT: Students approved to test with extended time must receive access to power when they need it.
+IMPORTANT: Students approved to test with extended time and students taking the SAT Essay must receive access to power when they need it.

 The testing clock won't stop, so students should continue to test while their device charges.
 The following options are allowed: